Nacho114/swissdef-template/static/markdown/training/refresher_en.md

 # Refresher Training

-## IVR/IAS First Aid Level 1 in everyday life and in road traffic, including BLS-AED-SRC complet (Generic Provider) Refresher Course
+## First Aid Level 1 IVR/IAS Refresher Training
+Swiss Defibrillator Sàrl is officially recognized and validated by the Swiss Resuscitation Council (SRC).
+We conduct IAS Level 1 and IAS Level 1 Refresher training in collaboration with BlueFires, an institution recognized, validated, and listed by IVR-IAS for the teaching of IAS 1, IAS 2, and IAS 3.
+Our certifications are valid for two years, issued by Swiss Defibrillator Sàrl, and recognized by 144.ch, ensuring high-quality, standards-compliant training.

+- Languages: Available in English, French, and German.

-### Contents
+### Course Content:

-- BLS-AED-SRC Complete Course
+- BLS-AED-SRC Complete (Generic Provider)
-- Review of Course as for the First Aid Level 1 IVR/IAS topics
+- Review of First Aid Level 1 IVR/IAS topics

-### **Teaching Materials**

-The same requirements apply for the Refresher Course as for the First Aid Level 1 IVR/IAS Course.
+- Teaching materials provided

+> "The IAS IVR 1 certificate must not be older than 24 months.

-### **Duration and Price**
+### Requirements:

-The First Aid Level 1 IVR Refresher Course is designed for a group of up to 8 participants, with a minimum duration of 7 learning hours.
-The total course price is CHF 1,470.- excluding VAT, covering the entire group of 8 participants, not charged per individual.
+> Participants must hold a valid IVR/IAS Level 1 certificate that is no more than 48 months old."

+### Duration & Price:
+- Duration: 7 hours
+- Group Size: Up to 8 participants
+- Price: CHF 1,470.- (excl.
+VAT) per group